emersonramos3lt/emersonramos3lt/ReadMe.md

 <h1 align="left">Hello 👋!
 I'm a Brazilian full stack developer</h1>
-<p style="font-size: 2rem;">I build dynamic web applications using React, Next.js, TypeScript, and MongoDB, with backend experience in PHP, MySQL, and Python.
+<p>I build dynamic web applications using React, Next.js, TypeScript, and MongoDB, with backend experience in PHP, MySQL, and Python.
 Passionate about UI/UX design with Figma and always eager to learn new technologies.</p>

 ###